jappeace/jappeaceApplication/content/failing-in-haskell.md

 [^throw]: See the throw [anti pattern](#throw)

 All this boilerplate attaches the callstack to our exception.
-Note that all we did to the pure code error handling is put it in the exception itself, so this freely composes.
+Note that we put the entire pure code error type directly into the exception.
+It freely composes, but `IO` based code couldn't do the same in pure code[^unsafeperformio].
-This is why error handling is more preferable, but if you can't figure it out, exceptions like above are good too.
+This is why pure error handling is more preferable, but if you can't figure it out, exceptions like above are good too.
 This idea of attaching call stacks to your exceptions is explained further in [this blogpost](https://maksbotan.github.io/posts/2021-01-20-callstacks.html)

+[^unsafeperformio]: unsafeperformIO 👤🔫

 ## MTL
 I recently blogged about [mtl]({filename}/mtl.md),